 By the end of the decade, through the organizing work of the Local’s then President, Wendell W. Young, III, more than 10,000 non-food retail workers and department store employees had joined Local 1357.
 In 1971, the Pennsylvania Liquor Control Board clerks joined the ranks of the expanding union, and through the 1980’s the Local added food processing workers, boot and shoe factory workers, health care workers, clerical and professional administrators, insurance agents, barbers, hairdressers and cosmetologists.

 In 1980 the International Retail Clerks International Association merged with the Amalgamate Meat cutters to create the United Food and Commercial Workers International Union.
 In May of 1989, to celebrate the unity of so diverse a union membership, Local 1357 adopted the historic number "1776.”
 And in 1998 the Local merged with UFCW Local 72, which represented workers throughout Northeast and Central Pennsylvania, to create the current-day UFCW Local 1776.

-Today, UFCW Local 1776 represents 21,000 members who work in southeast, northeast and central Pennsylvania, and southern New York in supermarkets, drug stores, food processing plants, government services, manufacturing facilities, nursing homes, professional offices and Pennsylvania’s Wine and Spirits Shops.
-The officers of the Local are Wendell W. Young, IV, President; Michele Kessler, Secretary-Treasurer; and Barbara Johnson, Recorder.
+Today, UFCW Local 1776 Keystone State represents 35,000 members who work throughout Pennsylvania, West Virginia, New York, and Ohio in grocery stores, drugstores, food processing plants, government services, manufacturing facilities, nursing homes, professional offices, Pennsylvania’s Wine and Spirits Shops, and medical cannabis facilities.
+The officers of the Local are Wendell Young IV, President; Michele Kessler, Secretary-Treasurer; and Bellew Asfa; Recorder.